Malaysian restaurateur in New York racist attack dies

 Martunovich, who was arrested shortly after the attack, reportedly told police that he was inspired to carry out the attack by a Chinese movie he had watched in which "men were mistreating women".

-The Wisma Putra official said the New York Police Department was investigating the case and would liaise with the Malaysia consular office if necessary.
+The Foreign Ministry official said the New York Police Department was investigating the case and would liaise with the Malaysia consular office if necessary.

-It is learnt that there was difficulty in locating the deceased's immediate family in Malaysia as he was separated from his wife and was childless.

-Earlier attempts by authorities here to contact the deceased's next of kin at his last known address in Pulai, Johor, proved futile.

-The suspect is said to be a construction worker who emigrated from Estonia to the US as a teenager.
+The suspect is said to be a construction worker who emigrated from Estonia as a teenager.